avaneev/biteopt/README.md

 `SigmaMulBase` coefficient.
 Additionally, overly-contracted sigmas are expanded by `SigmaMulBase + SigmaMulExp` coefficient.

-In overall, SA-ES is a completely self-adaptive method, it has several fixed hyper-parameters that do not depend on problem's dimensionality.
+In overall, SMA-ES is a completely self-adaptive method, it has several fixed hyper-parameters that do not depend on problem's dimensionality.
 These parameters were manually fine-tuned, but it is possible to optimize them further.

-Population size formula in SA-ES is fixed to 13+Dims: according to tests, in average it suits all dimensionalities.
+Population size formula in SMA-ES is fixed to 13+Dims: according to tests, in average it suits all dimensionalities.
 Of course, particular problems may converge better/faster with a lower or higher population size.
 The number of objective function evaluations is twice the population size per sample